-You can benefit from independent financial advice at any time of life, but there are certain times when it can be invaluable or even essential.
+You can benefit from financial advice at any time of life, but there are certain times when it can be invaluable or even essential.
 Let’s take a look at the key advice moments – the very best times for seeing an independent financial adviser (IFA).

 Buying a home

-Saving up your pension
+Saving for your pension